 If you register to vote online and/or contact the SD Registrar of Voters to update your mailbox #, let us know so that we can keep track!
 (Check ALL that apply!)

 *We will not send you emails unless you authorize(d) us to do so separately.

 2. Why do I need to register/vote?

 In order to vote in the next election, you need to register at least 15 days prior to Election Day.

 You aren’t required to vote, but you should.
 And we’ll explain why in an upcoming post, so check back soon!
 But until then:

 ***If you’re trying to establish California residency for in-state tuition, registering to vote in California is one way to indicate your intent to become a California resident.
 Click here for more information.

 3. Am I eligible to register/vote?

-To register to vote using our online tool, you MUST be:
+To register to vote using California’s voter registration form/online tool, you MUST be:

 – A United States citizen;